kant2002/EngLang/README.md

 Interop with .NET
 ```
-resolve an domain name =>
+resolve an domain name ->
-   call .NET Method `Dns.GetHostAddresses` with domain name as parameter and obtain the addresses
+   call .NET Method `Dns.GetHostAddresses` with domain name as parameter and obtain the addresses.
 ```

 it would be equivalent to following pseudo code.